 Salesforce is a cloud-based platform that provides software and services to create relevant customer experiences.
-Started as Software-as-a-service(SaaS), Salesforce is based on a multi-tenant architecture that has benefits such as API Integration, configuration, scalability, free capacity, low-cost ownership, platform support, and more.
+Starting as Software-as-a-service(SaaS), Salesforce is based on a multi-tenant architecture that has benefits such as API Integration, configuration, scalability, free capacity, low-cost ownership, platform support, and more.
 Salesforce is one of the best Customer Relationship Management(CRM) service providers and also provides Artificial Intelligence(AI) platform for marketing automation, financing, Human resource management, etc.

 As a widely used CRM tool, Salesforce benefits both small and large businesses.
 It breaks down the organization’s operations and allow the employees to have a single customer view of various department.
 All these services allow a business to use the latest technologies, find potential customers, and provide a better experience.

-How Salesforce pervades itself in various areas?
+How does Salesforce pervade itself in various areas?

 The entire customer information and interactions happen in one place that is the sales cloud of Salesforce meaning it enables better use of sales data by the sales personnel.
-Deals are progressed faster as best practices are used along with in-line intelligence.
+Deals are progressing faster as best practices are used along with in-line intelligence.
 Decisions can be made very quickly based on the latest information as all the data is located in one place.
 This information is so compatible that it can be viewed from a phone, laptop, etc. Leads can be provided to the right representatives at the correct time.
 Converting the leads becomes that much easier.
 You might now get a good idea of what is Salesforce used for in the sales arena.

 Koka Sexton who belongs to the social team in LinkedIn says “The future of sales is a social one.
 Companies that don’t adopt social selling and that don’t find a way to put that social intelligence into their CRM will be at a huge disadvantage in the market.”
 Clearly his view is right and companies should follow including social intelligence into their sales process.

 There are many ways how optimal a marketing strategy should be.
-But from those companies which failed badly in marketing one thing is clear.
-Deluging mistargeted ads to the customers is clearly not the way to go.
-If you’re an avid online user you might definitely have encountered such ads in your mailbox.
+But from those companies which failed severely in marketing one thing is clear.
+Deluging mistargeted ads to the customers is not the way to go.
+If you’re an avid online user you might have encountered such ads in your mailbox.
 If you are in the marketing business then you can make your marketing team smarter and more predictive about each customer.
 You’ll get an intelligent platform integrating marketing, sales, service, and commerce which makes for a collaborative CRM equipped with the tools and data to make recommendations based on past purchases.
 This is also helpful in solving issues your customers may have had with a certain product.
 You can increase engagement through custom communities as specified in the subsequent section below and connect to your customers through any device on any channel from social media to your connected products.
-Gathering key insights to strengthen your relationship with each customer at every stage will be made very easy with Salesforce technology of marketing cloud.
+Gathering key insights to strengthen your relationship with each customer at every stage will be made very easy with Salesforce Marketing Cloud.
 Easily adjustable campaigns to help drive leads in the pipeline all while you get a complete view of the customer data to optimize your marketing strategy is very much possible with Salesforce’s marketing facility.

 “Marketing Cloud allows marketers to build content, leverage that content across a variety of digital channels, and combine messages into automated workflows that deliver content based on time, channel preference, and customer behavior.”